yyutong/NUtrition-Secret-Project/README.md

 ## Scope of Project
 We focus on a **website** and its **mobile adjusting**.

-- Provide online menu for various stalls that can be found on NUS campus
+- Provide online menu for various canteens that can be found on NUS campus
-- Provide information of various food for each stall(e.g. price, calories, ingredients, etc)
+- Provide calorie information of various food for each canteen
-- Enable the search function with multiple criteria(e.g. by descending price, by descending calories, by location, by special needs)
 - Track daily food and calories intake